-In the wake of the recent slew of hurricanes which have barraged the American Southeast, numerous scientists and reporters have wasted no time in attributing these disasters to In fact, it seems like nowadays just about every meteorological phenomenon is a result of global warming.
-Whether it be temperatures, temperatures, , earthquakes or even , climate change is always the answer, and the majority of these conclusions are drawn with sparing evidence, if any.
+In the wake of the recent slew of hurricanes which have barraged the American Southeast, numerous scientists and reporters have wasted no time in attributing these disasters to climate change.
+In fact, it seems like nowadays just about every meteorological phenomenon is a result of global warming.
+Whether it be increased temperatures, decreased temperatures, tornadoes, earthquakes or even volcanic eruptions, climate change is always the answer, and the majority of these conclusions are drawn with sparing evidence, if any.

 In context, the field of astrology — the study of the divine effect of the positions of celestial bodies on our lives — is pseudoscience because it violates this rule.
 No matter what patterns the stars and planets might be exhibiting on any given day, those movements are interpreted to be influencing what is happening in our lives.
 There is no course of events that could transpire that would lead astrologists to believe that their horoscope predictions were incorrect.
 As a result, astrology, numerology and other pseudo-scientific fields are considered to be non-Popperian.